22 Low Light Small Houseplants that Don't Need Sunlight

 Asparagus fern also called Asparagus Grass or Lace Fern is ideal for a hanging basket or a table-top where the beautiful, feathery, needle-like branches can gracefully droop downwards.

-Lace Fern is among the popular Asparagus ferns that adapts easily to a wide variation in light, heat and frequency of watering.
+Lace Fern is one of the popular ornamental Asparagus ferns that adapts easily to a wide variation in light, heat and frequency of watering.
 It is a hardy plant that can tolerate some level of neglect.

 8. English Ivy (Hedera helix)